-The discount rate used to measure the total pension liability was 7.00% and 7.65% for 2015 and 2014, respectively The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that Commission contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+The discount rate used to measure the total pension liability was 7.00% for 2016 and 2015.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that Commission contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.

-Based on those assumptions, the pension plan's 2015 fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-The pension plan's 2014 fiduciary net position was projected to be exhausted tin the year 2066.
+Based on those assumptions, the pension plan's fiduciary net position in 2016 and 2015 was projected to be available to make all projected future benefit payments of current plan members.

-Therefore, the long-term expected rate of return on pension plan investments for 2015 was applied to all periods of projected benefit payments to determine the total pension liability.
-For the 2014 evaluation, the discount rate represents the single equivalent rate resulting from discounting at the long term expected rates of return until 2066 and discounting with the 20 year municipal bond index rate of 3.15% thereafter.
+Therefore, the long-term expected rate of return on pension plan investments for 2016 was applied to all periods of projected benefit payments to determine the total pension liability.
+For the 2015 evaluation, the discount rate represents the single equivalent rate resulting from discounting at the long term expected rates of return until 2066 and discounting with the 20 year municipal bond index rate of 3.15% thereafter.